 The cost of pensions to the Council continues to increase year on year and remains a major item of expenditure.
 The Council participates in the Local Government Pension Scheme (LGPS) as a scheduled body and is a member of the North Yorkshire Pension Fund (NYPF) which is administered by North Yorkshire Council.
-The last full actuarial valuation of the fund was carried out as at 31 st March 2022.
-The next triennial valuation of the LGPS will be as at 31 st March 2025.
+The last full actuarial valuation of the fund was carried out as at 31st March 2022.
+The next triennial valuation of the LGPS will be as at 31st March 2025.

-The Council's funded LGPS net defined benefit position is nil (a decrease from a £70.939m surplus in 2022/23) at the balance sheet date.
-The Council also had historic long-term pension liabilities in relation to unfunded discretionary LGPS benefits totalling £1,071k (2022-23 £1,252k) unfunded discretionary Teachers Pensions benefits totalling £8,209k (2022-23 £8,769k).
+The Council's funded LGPS net defined benefit position is £nil (£nil, 2023/24) at the balance sheet date.
+The Council also had historic long-term pension liabilities in relation to unfunded discretionary LGPS benefits totalling £937k (2023-24 £1,071k) unfunded discretionary Teachers Pensions benefits totalling £7,275k (2023-24 £8,209k).